AlekhyaMallina-Vedams/kaminario_manuals/doc/config-reference/source/tables/ceilometer-rpc.rst

    * - ``broadcast_prefix`` = ``broadcast``
      - (String) address prefix used when broadcasting to all servers
    * - ``container_name`` = ``None``
-     - (String) Name for the AMQP container
+     - (String) Name for the AMQP container. must be globally unique.
+Defaults to a generated UUID
    * - ``group_request_prefix`` = ``unicast``
      - (String) address prefix when sending to any server in group
    * - ``idle_timeout`` = ``0``